No items found.

 7. Crisis hotlines

 Access to crisis hotlines allows individuals in acute distress to speak with trained professionals who can offer immediate support and guidance.
-These hotlines are essential resources for those experiencing suicidal thoughts or other severe crises.
-National Suicide Prevention Lifeline serves as a vital crisis hotline, offering immediate support and guidance to individuals in distress.
+These hotlines provide support and are essential resources for those experiencing suicidal thoughts or other severe crises of mental illness.

 8. Establishing a support system